aatika-hakim/aatika-hakim/README.md

 I know a lot about how to build web apps from scratch and have worked on all kinds of projects, from simple websites to really complex apps.
 I always keep up with the newest technologies and trends in the industry to make sure I'm delivering the best solutions to my clients.

-But it's not just about the technical stuff for me.
-I like working with others and think that when we all work together, we get the best results.
-I'm all about communication and love getting feedback from clients and colleagues—it helps make everything better.

 In my free time, I like to explore new technologies and always look for new challenges to grow and learn.
 I'm excited to see what the future holds for my career in development!</p>

 <h3 align="left">Connect with me:</h3>